A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Introduction

 where $z$ is altitude and $R_e$ is Earth’s radius.
 This study explores using deep neural networks (DNNs) to predict $F$ based on $M$.
 DNNs excel at approximating complex nonlinear relationships by performing regressions on extensive datasets.
 While computationally intensive to train, once trained, DNNs offer significant advantages in terms of speed and efficiency.

-DNNs and other deep learning techniques have been previously applied to RF technologies, particularly for communication applications \cite{zhang2019path,Gunduz2019machine,yang2019deep,bal2022regression}.
-Notably, Bal et al. (2022) demonstrated the potential of DNNs in estimating the path loss exponent for wireless communication.
+DNNs and other deep learning techniques have been previously applied to RF technologies, particularly for communication applications \cite{zhang2019path,Gunduz2019machine,yang2019deep,bal2022regression,bakirtzis2022deepray,huang2025generalizable}.
+Notably, \cite{bal2022regression} demonstrated the potential of DNNs in estimating the path loss exponent for wireless communication, \cite{bakirtzis2022deepray} used CNNs to estimate the received signal strength of communication devices from images of physical indoor environments and demonstrated quicker computation times compared to traditional methods, and \cite{huang2025generalizable} used a CNN to solve the parabolic wave equations to estimate received signal strength over irregular terrain.
 However, to the authors' knowledge, no prior studies have applied DNNs to estimate $F$, $P_L$, or $F_{dB}$ over the entire domain of range and altitude.

-DNNs have been used within radar applications for both forward and inverse problems \cite{wang2019study,zhu2018evaporation,pastore2022refractivity,liao2023comparison,shu2023path}.
+DNNs have been used within radar applications for both forward and inverse problems \cite{wang2019study,zhu2018evaporation,pastore2022refractivity,liao2023comparison, shu2023path}.
 Forward problems estimate the refractive environment using environmental data, while inverse problems estimate environmental conditions or perform object detection using the refractive environment.
-Estimating evaporation duct height (EDH) is a popular multivariate forward problem within the refractive environment, with prior studies employing DNNs \cite{zhu2018evaporation,liao2023comparison,shu2023path}.
+Estimating evaporation duct height (EDH) is a popular multivariate forward problem within the refractive environment, with prior studies employing DNNs \cite{zhu2018evaporation, liao2023comparison, shu2023path}.
 Evaporation ducts, caused by steep near-surface vertical humidity gradients, are of interest because they trap RF waves and extend signal ranges at altitudes below the EDH.
 Because the layer of air where evaporation ducts form, within $\sim$30 m of the ocean surface, is often turbulent there is a high degree of self-similarity among evaporation ducts within \textit{M}(\textit{z}) profiles.
 This makes the estimation of EDH a generally easier problem for DNNs than learning RF signal propagation behavior based on any \textit{M}(\textit{z}).
-This study focuses on a forward problem where numerical weather prediction data is used to estimate the refractive environment through \textit{F }or \textit{P\textsubscript{L}}.
+This study focuses on a forward problem where numerical weather prediction data is used to estimate the refractive environment through \textit{F}or \textit{P\textsubscript{L}}.